ERP software. What is it?

 Examples of ERP

-On-premise ERP is installed in the data center of an organisation’s IT system, and employees are responsible for maintaining it.
+On-premise ERP is installed in the data centre of an organisation’s IT system, and employees are responsible for maintaining it.
 On-premise ERP offers businesses more control and privacy over their ERP systems.
-It might be the most suitable option for organisations that handle highly sensitive information.
-On-premise ERP also allows for a more customisable style of integration within a company’s IT systems, to suit an organisation’s more specific needs.
+It might be the most suitable option for organisations that handle compassionate information.
+On-premise ERP also allows for a more customisable style of integration within a company’s IT systems to suit an organisation’s more specific needs.

-When a company uses Hybrid ERP, they use a cloud to run some ERP applications and store some of its business data.
+When a company uses Hybrid ERP, it uses a cloud to run some ERP applications and store some of its business data.
 They use On-Premise ERP to run different ERP applications and store additional data on-site.
-This example of ERP might suit an organisation that already has an On-premise ERP system, and wants to add newer cloud-based solutions to introduce new functions and enable remote access to their company’s IT systems for employees.
-Taking this course of action would be a less expensive option than choosing to expand a company’s existing On-premise ERP, and set up would be much faster, allowing a business to meet their needs more efficiently.
+This example of ERP might suit an organisation that already has an On-premise ERP system and wants to add newer cloud-based solutions to introduce new functions and enable remote access to their company’s IT systems for employees.
+Taking this course of action would be a less expensive option than choosing to expand a company’s existing On-premise ERP, and the set-up would be much faster, allowing a business to meet its needs more efficiently.

-ERP integrates the IT systems of a company; facilitating successful resource planning.
+ERP integrates the IT systems of a company, facilitating successful resource planning.
 ERP benefits organisations in a multitude of ways.
-Namely, ERP saves money, makes business processes more efficient, and enables easy communication and collaboration throughout a company.
+Namely, ERP saves money, makes business processes more efficient, and enables accessible communication and collaboration throughout a company.
 Cloud ERP, On-Premise ERP, and Hybrid ERP are three great examples of ERP systems.
 The type of ERP a company needs depends entirely on their business needs.

 If you need a partner in software development, we're here to help you.